EIAS 2011 Workshop: Acoustics, sustainability, and green buildings

 How can a green building be truly sustainable without it having sustainable acoustics?

-More time will be spent providing examples, tools and the ideal approach for various types of buildings, with one high profile office example being focused on as a case study.
+More time will be spent providing examples, tools, and the ideal approach for various types of buildings, with one high-profile office example being focused on as a case study.
 This is the WWF-UK HQ – Living Planet Centre, Woking, UK which aims to be a flagship green building.

-Areas where further research and opportunities for development are needed will also be mentioned before opening the floor to the workshop and further debate.
+Areas, where further research and opportunities for development are needed, will also be mentioned before opening the floor to the workshop and further debate.

 Carsten Svensson, Saint-Gobain Ecophon.
-Sweden
+EIAS 2011 Sweden

-Accessibility, acoustics and sustainability
+Accessibility, acoustics, and sustainability

-A “society for all” has been on the agenda in several countries the last years – and still is!
+A “society for all” has been on the agenda in several countries over the last few years – and still is!
 In line with this, buildings have to be accessible and usable for people also with disabilities such as limited orientation capacity.
 An important principle is that all people have equal rights and are of equal value.
 It is a principle of, for instance, the Swedish building legislation that all new buildings and those which are renovated should be fully accessible for disabled people.
 Since 2001 it has also been required in Sweden that easily eliminated obstacles to accessibility and usability should have been remedied before the end of 2010.

-In order to give all people equal rights to participate in society, the built environment must be made accessible and usable also for people with disabilities.
+To give all people equal rights to participate in society, the built environment must be made accessible and usable also for people with disabilities.
 Moreover, what is good for disabled people is most likely also good for everyone else.

 In terms of accessibility and usability, acoustics relates more to the concept of usability.

 Usability means that people can take part in the environment and use it.
-Acoustics is primarily related to persons with limited orientation capacity, and a good acoustic environment, in this sense, primarily benefits persons with impaired vision and hearing, persons with cognitive difficulties and the elderly.
+Acoustics is primarily related to persons with limited orientation capacity, and a good acoustic environment, in this sense, primarily benefits persons with impaired vision and hearing, persons with cognitive difficulties, and the elderly.

-Jonas Skeppås, Saint-Gobain Ecophon, Sweden
+Jonas Skeppås, Saint-Gobain Ecophon, EIAS 2011 Sweden

 TABS (Thermally activated building systems)

 A challenge arises when this system is combined with a requirement for good acoustics.
 The traditional solution – an overall, class A acoustic ceiling – does not work, as the cooling effect from the concrete is shielded by the ceiling.
 One solution is to use free-hanging units, which improve the acoustics in addition to allowing effective cooling.
-Ecophon has performed tests based on the European standard EN 14240:2004 in order to evaluate how the cooling effect is influenced by free-hanging units.
+Ecophon has performed tests based on the European standard EN 14240:2004 to evaluate how the cooling effect is influenced by free-hanging units.
 This test has been combined with similar test reports from other parties in a general graph.
 The results indicate that much of the cooling is produced by natural convection and that it is important not to impede the air movement around the ceiling units.”